katzenpost/katzenpost/docs/specs/kemsphinx.rst

    .. code::

       type PathHop struct {
-              public_key nike.PublicKey
+              public_key kem.PublicKey
 	      routing_commands Commands
       }

-Here's how we construct a KEMSphinx packet where `path` is a list of PathHop, and indicates the route through the network:
+Here's how we construct a KEMSphinx packet header where `path` is a list of PathHop, and indicates the route through the network: